Here we are, talking about Lamborghinis and Volgas, while others are wondering how to ship a tank.

 Shipping a tank

 Since this is a topic of national security, the process of shipping a tank is a very important topic.
 This is why The Pentagon has mastered the logistics procedures of military equipment to perfection.
 It is one of their greatest strengths.
-They can literally ship any piece to the required destination within a few hours.
+They can literally ship any vehicle to the required destination within a few hours.

 The shipment of a tank is like a strategic game, where you need to plan who your players are and how you line them up.

 Do you use the Air Force, and its huge cargo planes, or the US Navy’s fleet of dry cargo / ammunition ships?
 Most times the shipping of a tank requires a combination of land, air, and water transport.